How you can help us?

 Abbey Physic Community Garden is funded entirely by grants, donations and legacies.

-In 2016 we received a generous grant from The National Lottery Reaching Communities Fund which enabled us to set up our community kitchen, horticulture training and the Groundforce outreach work.
+In 2016 we received a generous grant from The National Lottery Reaching Communities Fund which enabled us to set up our community kitchen, horticulture training and outreach work.

 To cover the costs of running the garden and to enable these valuable programmes to continue and to evolve, reaching even more people in the community we need to secure new sources of income.

 Here is how you can help:

 Abbey Physic Community Garden

 Registered Office: Abbey Place, Faversham, Kent, ME13 7BG

 We rely on donations, grants and volunteers - help us keep things running by making a donation or becoming a member.